By Ms. Andricka Thomas (CECOM)June 20, 2008

-The U.S. Army Research Laboratory, Natick Soldier Research Development and Engineering Center and the U.S. Army Communications-Electronics Research, Development and Engineering Center are working together to advance the technology and develop software and other applications for Soldier use once the flexible display screen has matured.
-All three organizations are subordinate elements of the U.S. Army Research, Development and Engineering Command, headquartered at Aberdeen Proving Ground.
+The Army Research Laboratory, Natick Soldier Research Development and Engineering Center and the Communications-Electronics Research, Development and Engineering Center, are working together to advance the technology and develop software and other applications for Soldier-use once the flexible display screen has matured.
+All three organizations are subordinate elements of the U.S. Army Research, Development and Engineering Command, headquartered at Aberdeen Proving Ground in Maryland.

-Contributing to Future Combat Systems and Army Transformation, the Flexible Display Center aims to replace glass-based displays in existing equipment with a light-weight, rugged flexible display screen that uses less power.
+Contributing to Future Combat Systems and Army Transformation, the Flexible Display Center aims to replace glass-based displays in existing equipment with a light-weight, rugged flexible display screens that use less power.
 Through the development of flat panel, flexible display screens, the Army can help increase Soldier efficiency and reduce the amount of weight the dismounted Warfighter carries.

-"Just changing the screen can significantly reduce the weight of a piece of equipment," Morton said.
-"For example, a seventeen-inch display may weigh thirty pounds in a military vehicle with fifteen pounds of metal mounting hardware.
-By replacing that glass screen with a plastic, rugged, flexible display, the weight of the display may be reduced to only five pounds with two pounds of mounting hardware," said Dr. David Morton, cooperative agreement manager for the center.
+"Just changing the screen can significantly reduce the weight of a piece of equipment," said Morton.
+"For example, a 17-inch display may weigh 30 pounds in a military vehicle with 15 pounds of metal mounting hardware.
+By replacing that glass screen with a plastic, rugged, flexible display, the weight of the display may be reduced to only 5 pounds with 2 pounds of mounting hardware," said Dr. David Morton, cooperative agreement manager for the center.

-"Soldiers like the readability of the e-paper [electronic paper] flexible display screen," Raupp said.
+"Soldiers like the readability of the e-paper [electronic paper] flexible display screen," said Raupp.
 "In bright light the screen is easier to read and in dim lighting and darkness, it's readable with night vision goggles."

 The Army is looking at reflective and emissions technology for the screens to be integrated in human portable applications, allowing the Soldier to see the screen without the use of backlighting, as to not give away a location of a Soldier while on a mission.
 By replacing the current liquid crystal glass-based display, the amount of battery power used drops by at least half, and the display is less likely to break while on a mission, according to Morton.

-"We have tapped into non-mainstream technology [reflective and emissive] to increase the benefits and capabilities of the Warfighter," Raupp said.
-"Reflective displays are ideally suited for the dismounted Soldier, while the emerging emissive technologies are well suited to vehicle and command-post applications."
+"We have tapped into non-mainstream technology [reflective and emissive] to increase the benefits and capabilities of the Warfighter," said Raupp.
+"Reflective displays are ideally suited for the dismounted Soldier, while the emerging emissive technologies are well-suited to vehicle and command-post applications."

-"It's an enabling technology with many possibilities," Morton said.
+"It's an enabling technology with many possibilities," said Morton.
 "The technology will open a variety of doors for Army use.
 Potentially, it could be incorporated into the new vehicle systems.
 Maps could be displayed on the ground in the middle of the field, on a grand scale in a briefing setting or be displayed outside of a vehicle."

-One example, with customer funding and management support coordinated by teams at NSRDEC, is a rugged and compact networked personal digital assistant which was developed for use by individual infantry rifleman squad members.
-The Soldier Flex PDA was demonstrated in the Army's Future Force Warrior Advanced Technology Demonstration at the 2007 Command, Control, Communications, Computers Intelligence, Surveillance and Reconnaissance, or C4ISR, "On-the Move" testbed.
+One example, with customer funding and management support coordinated by teams at NSRDEC, is a rugged and compact networked personal digital assistant was developed for use by individual infantry rifleman squad members.
+The Soldier Flex PDA was demonstrated in the Army's Future Force Warrior Advanced Technology Demonstration at the 2007 Command, control, communications, computers Intelligence, surveillance and Reconnaissance, or C4ISR, "On-the Move" testbed.

 CERDEC's C4ISR/mobility has identified the need for thin-profile displays to be integrated and expanded to military applications to increase information capability.
 Partners in industry who contribute to the research will allow them to advance or create a new product line for their company, while providing the Army with the technology they need for purchase.